 Nephrolithiasis (kidney stones) develops when conditions are present to cause supersaturation of urine, crystal formation, and aggregation of those crystals into a sizable mass.
 Stones can develop anywhere along the urinary tract.
-Kidney stones are common in Western societies; over 10% of Americans will develop a symptomatic kidney stone during their lifetime.
-The rate of recurrence over 5 years is estimated at 35%-50%.
+Kidney stones are common in Western societies; more than 10% of Americans will develop a symptomatic kidney stone during their lifetime.
+The rate of recurrence over 5 years is estimated to be as high as 35-50%.

 The 5 major stone compositions are calcium oxalate, calcium phosphate, magnesium ammonium phosphate (struvite), uric acid, and cystine.
 Calcium-based stones are the most common, causing more than 75% of cases; calcium oxalate is the most common type overall.
 Struvite stones can form when certain urease-producing bacteria are present in the urinary tract.